AI Tools for School Libraries

 This module focuses on using AI to eliminate routine bottlenecks and streamline daily library operations.
 Participants will explore tools that support cataloging, inventory, transcription, translation, and 24/7 FAQ coverage.
 We'll also examine how AI can assist with collection development by analyzing usage patterns and suggesting diverse, high-interest titles to fill gaps.

-Module 2: Promote & Connect — Amplifying Your Library’s Voice with AI
+Module 2: Promote & Connect — Using AI to Support Research

 Module 3: Teach & Program — Co-Creating Instruction and Engagement with AI